ishanag9/UCSDUnfoldingMaps/README.md

 [![Processing GUI](https://img.shields.io/badge/gui-processing-blue)](https://processing.org/reference/)

 This project is an interactive visualization of a large dataset tagged by geospatial information.
-Both powerful and challenging, data visualization is one of the hot topics of modern computer science - as well as something that influences our world every day!
-It makes use of a package called Unfolding Maps, which is a library for interactive maps and geo-visualizations.
+Both powerful and challenging, data visualization is one of the hot topics of modern computer science - as well as something that influences our world every day.
+It makes use of a package called Unfolding Maps, which is a library for interactive maps and geo-visualizations in java.

 * Created an interactive graphical map that displayed geospatial data using unfolding maps library and essentials of data cleaning and data visualization.